Congress takes aim at shrinking seats, legroom on airplanes

 WASHINGTON — The Federal Aviation Administration would be required to set new minimum requirements for seats on airplanes under legislation to be considered in the House this week, possibly giving passengers a break from ever-shrinking legroom and cramped quarters.

-The regulation of seat width and legroom is part of a five-year extension of federal aviation programs agreed to early Saturday by Republican and Democratic leaders of the House and Senate committees that oversee the nation’s air travel.
+The regulation of seat width and legroom is part of a five-year extension of federal aviation programs announced early Saturday by Republican and Democratic leaders of the House and Senate committees that oversee the nation’s air travel.

 Congress faces a Sept.
 30 deadline to keep FAA programs running.
 The Senate will also need to take up the bill this week or both chambers will need to pass a short-term extension.